 Slide here to add your score on the gear!338 Votes

 The vast majority of people who buy music today buy it via streaming or individual purchases, and then drag and drop the files onto their phone, DAP, or carry it on their laptop.

 There are now a ton of competing portable DAC/Amps in the marketplace that are all attempting to convert that musical storage into audiophile goodness with various knobs and whistles alongside promises of ever-increasing resolution.

 Tech moves fast though, and year after year what seemed spot on yesterday is now just gathering dust as the next big ‘thing’ comes along.

-Usually, this is software-driven, codec driven, connectivity driven, or a combination of all three.
-However, no matter what the driver is, a lot of these portable units become obsolete fast and then, all of a sudden, a new version is released with new chips and new features much like Samsung and Apple smartphones.
+Usually, this is software-driven, codec-driven, connectivity-driven, or a combination of all three.
+However, no matter what the driver is, a lot of these portable units become obsolete quickly, and then, all of a sudden, a new version is released with new chips and new features much like Samsung and Apple smartphones.

 It can be very frustrating to see your FiiO X5 suddenly become the X5ii and the Sony PHA-1 become the PHA-3 a year or two later.
 As a result, design and feature sets seem less and less likely to be able to accommodate a change without a fundamental redesign.

 Part of this constant upgrade path issue is due to the competitive pressure to service the ‘here and now’ as manufacturers find limitations in the actual materials that they use to build their technology.